build-week-chef-porfolio/Back-end/README.md

 - The server is run using Node.
 - Express is a minimalist Node web application framework for building APIs.
 - SQLite3 was used for development.
+- PostgreSQL is an advanced, enterprise class open source relational database that supports both SQL             (relational) and JSON (non-relational) querying.
+It was used for production.
 - Knex is a SQL query builder for JavaScript.
 - Jsonwebtoken is used for authenticating users.
 - Bcrypt is used for hashing passwords.